godotengine/godot-docs/tutorials/3d/using_transforms.rst

 Say no to Euler angles
 ======================

-The result of all this is that you should **not use** the ``rotation`` property of :ref:`class_Spatial` nodes in Godot for games.
+The result of all this is that you should **not use** the ``rotation`` property of :ref:`class_Node3D` nodes in Godot for games.
 It's there to be used mainly in the editor, for coherence with the 2D engine, and for simple rotations (generally just one axis, or even two in limited cases).
 As much as you may be tempted, don't use it.

 Instead, there is a better way to solve your rotation problems.

 Introducing transforms
 ----------------------

-Godot uses the :ref:`class_Transform` datatype for orientations.
-Each :ref:`class_Spatial` node contains a ``transform`` property which is relative to the parent's transform, if the parent is a Spatial-derived type.
+Godot uses the :ref:`class_Transform3D` datatype for orientations.
+Each :ref:`class_Node3D` node contains a ``transform`` property which is relative to the parent's transform, if the parent is a Node3D-derived type.

 It is also possible to access the world coordinate transform via the ``global_transform`` property.